-To support Owicki-Gries reasoning, we have proved a number of high-level rules, extending those of Dalvandi et al. [Dalvandi et al. 2020a; Dalvandi and Dongol 2021] to cope with transactional assertions from §5.1 and the transactional commands.
-For instance, the following rules are used in the proof of transactional message passing.
-A number of other rules are provided as part of our Isabelle/HOL development.
+To support Owicki-Gries reasoning, we have proved a number of high-level rules, extending those of Dalvandi et al. [2020a]; Dalvandi and Dongol [2021] to cope with transactional assertions from §5.1 and the transactional commands.
+For instance, the following rules are used in the proof